 Poster material should be well labeled and legible from a distance of 10 to 15 feet.
 The title should be the same as the title submitted with the abstract and appear in boldface at the top.
 For additional text, use standard American Medical Association (AMA) title case.
 Nouns, pronouns, verbs, and other important words begin with uppercase letters; coordinating conjunctions, articles, and prepositions of 3 letters or fewer should all be in lowercase letters unless they are the first or last words in a title or subtitle.
 Please note that QR codes or bar codes are not permitted on posters displayed at CROI or on electronic versions of the posters to be uploaded to the CROI website.

 Presenting authors should print their physical poster based on the requirements listed in the sections above.
 CROI does not print posters on behalf of presenters.
-If you wish you print your poster locally, you may wish to consider:

 On your designated board you will find all the materials needed for mounting your poster (poster number and thumb tacks).